Skip to main content

 • Eating in pure enjoyment and gratitude.

-These are all natural behaviors that can be witnessed by observing a baby during feeding time.
-Pay attention and you’ll notice it—they are fully present with their food…which is why you’ll never catch them overeating.
+These are all natural behaviors witnessed by observing an infant during feeding time.
+Pay attention and you’ll notice that they are fully present with their food, which is why you’ll never catch them overeating.
 If three ounces is all they want, there’s nothing you can do to make them drink another drop.

-Just like you can’t watch the movie ET without a box of tissues in hand (no you can’t!), TV-past and TV-future can spark certain emotions, causing you to ignore the yellow light of satiety, blow through the red one, and get a ticket…in the form of an over-satisfied belly.
+Just like you can’t watch the movie ET without a box of tissues, focusing on the past and future when you eat can spark certain emotions like anxiety, worry, depression, resentment, restlessness, anger, guilt and resistance— all sensations that may cause you to ignore the yellow light of “satisfied,” blow through the red light of “full,” and get a ticket—in the form of a over-stuffed belly.

-Understand, I am not suggesting you push your emotions away.
-In fact, being present with your food involves being with your emotions too: noting and feeling them, in the present moment.
+I’m not suggesting you push your emotions away.
+In fact, being present with your food involves noting and feeling your emotions in the present moment.
 It’s part of the experience!

-If you’d like to test this out for yourself, choose a meal to eat mindfully today.
+If you’d like to test this mindful eating method for yourself, choose a meal to eat mindfully today.
 Eliminate all distractions during this meal and just be with your food in the present moment.
 As you eat one bite after another, pay attention to the flavor and texture of your food and feel your inner body as it goes from hungry to satisfied.

 By Melanie Jatsek RD, LD